 The Cavendish Energy Committee’s mission is to promote energy conservation at the individual, business and government levels in Cavendish in order to efficiently address ecosystem degeneration while protecting taxpayer resources.
 The Committee, after thorough research, recommends actions to the municipality that are sustainable, energy efficient, and economically sensible.
 Among issues addressed are increased greenhouse gas emissions from energy generation, transportation, and agriculture, as well as clean water and land use measures.

 The Committee engages and educates the Cavendish community on energy efficiency through outreach and the establishment of projects and activities.
-The Committee partners with surrounding town energy committees to seek regional solutions to common problems, and to share practices and successes.
+The Committee partners with other Cavendish groups and with surrounding town energy committees to seek wider solutions to common problems, and to share practices and successes.

 Cavendish’s town solar array continued producing electricity and the committee continued analyzing power distribution and KWH savings by better balancing the power distribution so that the town can best use the power generated.

 If you have particular energy saving questions or ideas, please pass them along to a committee member.
 If you have an interest in energy related issues and are willing to help, please contact Peter LaBelle at 802-226-7250 or Mary Ormrod at 802-226-7783.
 We can always use more ideas from more members.

 Energy Committee Members: Brendan McNamara, Town Energy Coordinator; Peter LaBelle, Committee Chair; Mary Ormrod; Stephen Plunkard; Karen Wilson; Diane McNamara.

 The new 2 car EV Charging Station is Open for your use in Proctorsville!!